KennethScott/SpecOps/README.md

     * **Options** is a dictionary of key/value pairs used in combination with Type=**select** to facilitate a dropdown
     * **Required** with a value of **true** may be used to cause the parameter to be required
     * **Pattern** may be used to apply a desired regex pattern for validation
-7) **System Generated Input Parameters** are automatically available to all scripts.
+    * **System Generated Input Parameters** are automatically available to all scripts.
 They could be used for anything, but most commonly for additional custom logging purposes.
+See /Scripts/Demo.ps1 for an example of usage.
       * **SpecOpsCurrentUser** is the domain and userid of the user running the script
       * **SpecOpsCurrentUserIP** is the IP address of the user running the script
-8) Custom Runspace pools are also supported
+7) Custom Runspace pools are also supported
     * **ExecutionPolicy** allows for specifying the desired [Microsoft.PowerShell.ExecutionPolicy](https://docs.microsoft.com/en-us/dotnet/api/microsoft.powershell.executionpolicy?view=powershellsdk-7.0.0) string name such as Unrestricted, Bypass, etc.
     * **Min** is an integer value and specifies the minimum number of runspaces to allocate to the pool
     * **Max** is an integer value and specifies the maximum number of runspaces to allocate to the pool.
 Recommended at n+1 where n=number of processors.